asprague/django-sky-visitor/README.md

 Improvements to documentation:

-  * Change PACKAGEPATHHERE in the quickstart guide
   * Step by step of password reset process and how it works
+  * List all template paths that the default templates will look for
+  * Change PACKAGEPATHHERE in the quickstart guide once this is up on github
+  * Add link to github issue queue in the "contributing" section
   * Add link to blog post about subclassing the user

+# Contributing
+Please fork this repo and send pull requests.
+Submit issues/questions/suggestions in the issue queue.

 # Author
 Built at [Concentric Sky](http://www.concentricsky.com/) by [Jeremy Blanchard](http://github.com/auzigog/).

-# License
-Copyright 2012 Concentric Sky, Inc. This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Copyright 2012 Concentric Sky, Inc.